Tetris Friends: Tetris 1989

 This mode attempts to simulate the classic Game Boy version of Tetris.
 There are two modes within this game.
 Mode A challenges players to clear as many lines as possible.
 Once certain goals are reached, the speed increases.
 Mode B requires players to clear a specified number of lines.
 These are similar to other game modes, but the rotational system of the blocks is slightly different, and there is no hold feature, making this mode more difficult.
 This game mode is not available on the Facebook version.

 N-Blox

 N-Blox mode is developed by British web designer Paul Neave.
 It does not use many of the new features such as the hold function and the four block preview.
 Players are also not allowed to change the keyboard controls, which they can in every other mode.
 The goal is to score as many points as possible.
 The speed increases after a certain number of lines are cleared.
 This is similar to other standard Tetris modes available in other games.
 This mode is not available on the Facebook version.
+It is still available for play on a dedicated site, despite the shutdown of Tetris Friends.